gaurav-gogia/mudocs/content/docs/features/_index.md

 Language has support for a basic REPL for testing out the capabilities.
 It is a powered down version of the full language and is only intended to test basic features of the language

 #### VM
-Language makes use of a virtual machine, known as "Mutant Virtual Machine" or MVM.
+[Mutant](https://github.com/gaurav-gogia/mutant) Language makes use of a virtual machine, known as "Mutant Virtual Machine" or MVM.
 This virtual machine makes sure that your program runs in **YOUR** machine.
 It has been tested on Linux, macOS, & Windows.
 Although, it should also work on Android, FreeBSD and essentially any platform/architecture that is supported natively by [Go Programming Language](https://golang.org).

 This virtual machine is run everytime it has to run compiled `mu` files or whenever the user decides to run their programs through [REPL](/docs/languagedocs/repl)

+#### Release Builds
+[Mutant](https://github.com/gaurav-gogia/mutant) is capable of generating self-contained, independent, executable binary files.
+These files can be generated for a number of platforms.
+The language supports cross compilation for Linux, macOS & Windows.
+Supported architectures include amd64, 386, arm64 & arm.
+Please go through in-language help for more information.

+The size of generated binaries may concerning for some people, but the team is working hard to find innovative ways to try and trim the fat.

+Release builds do **not** require the client machine to have [mutant](https://github.com/gaurav-gogia/mutant) installed.

 #### Unicode Support
 The language supports emojis, glyphs and other non ASCII characters making it truly multi-lingual.
 Future versions will include support for multi-lingual syntax so that programming is not restricted to just ASCII based written languages